skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

 Uploading or reusing large files
 --------------------------------------

-For large files (e.g., 10s or 100s of GBs), using an rsync-based file_mount may be too slow.
-Refer to :ref:`Sky Storage <sky-storage>` for details on efficiently handling large files.
+For large files (e.g., 10s or 100s of GBs), putting them into the workdir or a file_mount may be too slow, because they are processed by ``rsync``.
+Use :ref:`Sky Storage <sky-storage>` (cloud object stores) to efficiently handling large files.

 Downloading files and artifacts